BDicksmusic/PDFsDropbox-to-Notion/SETUP.md

 1. Go to [Notion Integrations](https://www.notion.so/my-integrations)
 2. Click "New integration"
-3. Name it (e.g., "Voice Automation")
+3. Name it (e.g., "PDF Automation")
 4. Select your workspace
 5. Copy the **Internal Integration Token**